0x00wolf/PATHBYTER-Hybrid-Encryption-Ransomware-with-Multiprocessing-in-Python/README.md

 Pathbyter is intended for educational purposes or for approved red team exercises only.
 The author does not take any responsibility for the misuse of this software, nor does he approve of the redistribution of this software for anything other than legitimate educational and/or professional reasons. **Do not use Pathbyter on a box you have not been given express permission to run it on.** There isn't a ransom message built into this project for a reason.

-Do give me a star if you like the code!
+<a class="github-button" href="https://github.com/0x00wolf/PATHBYTER-Hybrid-Encryption-Ransomware-with-Multiprocessing-in-Python" data-icon="octicon-star" aria-label="Star 0x00wolf/PATHBYTER-Hybrid-Encryption-Ransomware-with-Multiprocessing-in-Python on GitHub">Please do give this project a star if you like the code!</a>

 ***